zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/discussion_data.rst

 Shared Fields
 *****************

-Descriptions of the fields that are present for both CommentThread and Comment objects follow.
+Descriptions of the fields that are present for both ``CommentThread`` and ``Comment`` objects follow.

 `_id`
 -----
-  The 12-byte MongoDB unique ID for this collection.
+  The 12-byte MongoDB unique ID for this collection of data.
 Like all MongoDB IDs, the IDs are monotonically increasing and the first four bytes are a timestamp.

 `_type`
 -------